-We were now light hearted at the prospect of having good camp and a track to run over from Mount Pleasant to Darwin, so we took off our creeper track and started out for Darwin at 10.15 a.m. travelling in a southerly direction around the Paddock adjoining the house then down a very steep incline into a pass with 18" of water in it.
+We were now light hearted at the prospect of having good camp and a track to run over from Mount Pleasant to Darwin, so we took off the creeper track and started out for Darwin at IO.I5 a.m. travelling in a southerly direction around the Paddock adjoining the house and then down a very steep incline into a pass with I8" of water in it.
 This proved too much for the lorry without its tracks, as the approach to the stream consisted of soft grey clay, very much cut up by sheep and cattle.
-The wheels of the lorry spun without forward movement and although the lorry was not bogged, it failed to negotiate the stream until we jacked it up and placed bags under the wheels.
+The wheels of the lorry spun without forward movement and although it was not bogged, it failed to negotiate the stream until we jacked it up and placed bags under the wheels.
 This delayed us for some 40 minutes.
 Having got out we still proceeded without the tracks, but this was soon found to be impracticable, owing to the nature of the soil, which consisted of wet peat; so the creeper tracks were put on again.
-We only travelled one mile without them.
+We had only travelled one mile without them.

-We now came to the track cut out for the passage of the Ford car in travelling between Mount Pleasant and Darwin.
+We now came upon the track cut out for the passage of the FORD car in travelling between Mount Pleasant and Darwin.
 This track consists of two ploughed furrows, the width of the wheels.
-This proved useless for the Morris 6 Wherefore to travel on, as the wheelbase is wider.
+This proved useless for the MORRIS 6 WHEELER to travel on, as the wheelbase is wider.

 Fair progress was made towards the next stream which is called Antiojo.
-(See photograph No. 18.)
+(See photograph No. I8.)
 This stream is some forty feet wide and is strewn with large boulders which wash down from the hills during the winter floods.
-It was necessary to remove the larger ones to prevent damage to the differential casings.
+It was necessary to remove the largest ones to prevent damage to the differentials' casings.

-Swan Inlet was next reached at 1.5 p.m. being forty miles out.
-This stream is about one hundred and forty feet wide and runs at a fair speed.
+Swan Inlet was next reached at I.5 p.m. being forty one and a quarter miles out.
+This pass is about one hundred and forty feet wide and runs at a fair speed.
 I can imagine that this stream is very ugly when in flood, and has no doubt been the cause of holding up many riders.
 We were met here by the shepherd from Swan Inlet House, (see photograph No. 19) who kindly piloted us through and invited us to the house for refreshments, but as we were anxious to reach our goal, we thanked him and pushed on.
 (See photographs Nos.
 20 and 21).
 I might say that the approach to the pass is very soft, and unless one is familiar with the spot, one is likely to become bogged.
 This fate almost befell us, but fortunately we stopped just in time, with only one wheel slipping in; (see photograph No. 22) this was quickly got out.

 The pass crossed, we proceeded on our way to Darwin.
 The only pass worthy of mention between Swan Inlet and Darwin is the Canon Ronde Pass.
-(See photographs Nos.
-23. and 24.)
+(See photograph Nos.
+25 and 24.)
 This caused us no trouble but it has extremely steep approaches.
-Fifty and a quarter miles out - 2.45 p.m. - we sighted Darwin over the hills and with our destination now in sight we decided to stop for food and replenish the fuel.
+At fifty and one quarter miles out - 2.45 p.m. we sighted Darwin over the hills and with our destination now in sight, we decided to stop for food and to replenish the fuel.
 Darwin was reached at 4.30 p.m. with the speedometer showing 59.1/10 miles.
-The last four and a half miles were the best we had experienced during the whole trip, as this consisted of an eight feet track having had the top sod cut off and thereby exposing the hard clay underneath.
+The last four and a half miles were the best we had experienced during the whole trip, as this consisted of an eight track having had the top sod cut off and thereby exposing the hard clay underneath.